 - share the prototype with your target audience on platforms like usertesting.com to ensure it effectively addresses users’ needs

 - verify that you’ve accurately implemented their recommendations with another round of testing

 Step #4: Develop and test an MVP

 After the prototype has been tested, it’s time to make your own bitcoin wallet a reality.
-I won’t pretend like any advice on how to make a bitcoin wallet in this coding step will make any sense to you.
+I won’t pretend that any advice on how to make a Bitcoin wallet in this coding step will make any sense to you.
 You will need to trust your developers.

 The couple of things you’ll have to decide (again, using your dev partner’s advice) is what kind of a crypto wallet you envision: